-a) engage a qualified auditor to perform agreed upon procedures (AUP) and provide you with a report (the Report) in respect of the calculation of your NTA during your accounting period, including the calculation of your NTA as at your
+DIMS Licensees) Exemption Notice 2015 or upon request from the FMA, you must: - a) engage a qualified auditor to perform agreed upon procedures (AUP) and provide you with a report (the Report) in respect of the calculation of your NTA during your accounting period, including the calculation of your NTA as at your balance date performed on the basis of your audited annual financial statements - b) Send the FMA a copy of the Report, including a copy of your NTA calculation as at your balance date, by the earlier of: - i. five working days after the audit report on your annual financial statements is signed - ii. four months and five working days after the end of your accounting period. - 4.
+If you are a market participant requiring capital under the NZX Participant Rules (the NZX Rules), then you do not need to comply with the requirements in paragraphs 1, 2 and 3 of this standard condition, provided that: - a) you are not exempt from the capital adequacy requirements in the NZX Rules (the NZX capital adequacy requirements) - b) you comply with the NZX capital adequacy requirements - c) you provide the FMA with copies of any notification given by you to NZX if your NTCA (net tangible current assets as defined in the NZX Rules) is at any time

-- balance date performed on the basis of your audited annual financial statements, and - b) Send the FMA a copy of the Report, including a copy of your NTA calculation as at your balance date, by the earlier of: - i. five working days after the audit report on your annual financial statements is signed - ii. four months and five working days after the end of your accounting period. - 4.
-If you are a market participant requiring capital under the NZX Participant Rules (the NZX Rules), then you do not need to comply with the requirements in paragraphs 1, 2 and 3 of this standard condition, provided that: - a) you are not exempt from the capital adequacy requirements in the NZX Rules (the NZX capital adequacy requirements) - b) you comply with the NZX capital adequacy requirements - c) you provide the FMA with copies of any notification given by you to NZX if your NTCA (as defined in the NZX Rules) is at any time less than 120% of your prescribed minimum capital adequacy (at the same time this information is provided to NZX) - d) you provide the FMA with copies of the final version of any reports from NZX relating to the compliance or non-compliance with the NZX capital adequacy requirements - e) you notify the FMA if you cease to be subject to regulation by NZX as soon as reasonably practicable after becoming aware of the same.
+- less than 120% of your prescribed minimum capital adequacy (at the same time this information is provided to NZX) - d) you provide the FMA with copies of the final version of any reports from NZX relating to the compliance or non-compliance with the NZX capital adequacy requirements - e) you notify the FMA if you cease to be subject to regulation by NZX as soon as reasonably practicable after becoming aware of the same.